 Net Price: $13,654

-Known for both its innovative academics and flexible course schedules, Minnesota’s Metropolitan State University works closely with its students in achieving their higher education goals.
-The disability studies minor at this college is a 20-credit program that proves to be a worthwhile supplement to other degree areas.
+Minnesota’s Metropolitan State University is known for both its innovative academics and flexible course schedules.
+It works closely with its students in achieving their higher education goals.
+The disability studies minor at this college is a 20-credit program that’s a worthwhile supplement to other degree areas.
 Students enrolled in disability studies programs receive a comprehensive curriculum in the history and current challenges facing disabled society.
-Some of the specific course topics in the minor in disabilities studies include aging and disability; disability rights; disability and career development; blind, deaf blind, and deaf culture; and other specialize subject areas in the field.
+Some of the course topics in the minor in disabilities studies include:

 #19 – University of Massachusetts – Lowell